dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

 hardware to verify that running code pre-emptively gives exactly the same results as running it sequentially --- that every register has exactly the same value for each instruction that gets executed.
-Given the pieces you've built so far, building this "single step equivalance"  checking won't be hard and yet will make hard things easy because it makes them trivial to completely check against a simple reference.
+Given the pieces you've built so far, building this "single step equivalence"  checking won't be hard and yet will make hard things easy because it makes them trivial to completely check against a simple reference.

 Next week you'll be able to combine this threading system with the virtual memory you build to make user level processes that can implement the UNIX system calls `fork()`, `exec()`, `exit()`, `waitpid()` etc.
-You'll also use your single-step equivalance code to validate that this combination works by using it compute the equivalance hash of processes running without virtual memory and pre-emption and verifying you get the same hash result when running with virtual memory, pre-emption.
+You'll also use your single-step equivalence code to validate that this combination works by using it compute the equivalence hash of processes running without virtual memory and pre-emption and verifying you get the same hash result when running with virtual memory, pre-emption.

-  - NOTE: this trend of comparing the equivalance hash of code run in the simplest way possible to code running with full complexity will be a common one for the rest of the quarter and is the only way we know to have 80 people build their own OS and make it surprising if the code is broken.
+  - NOTE: this trend of comparing the equivalence hash of code run in the simplest way possible to code running with full complexity will be a common one for the rest of the quarter and is the only way we know to have 80 people build their own OS and make it surprising if the code is broken.

-    With that said, equivalance checking isn't verification, but it does validate so thoroughly that it's interesting to the staff if your code is broken but can pass equivalance checking.
+    With that said, equivalence checking isn't verification, but it does validate so thoroughly that it's interesting to the staff if your code is broken but can pass equivalence checking.
 (You should let us know if this ever occurs!)

 The specific code you'll write:
   - Your own low-level pre-emptive context switching and exception trampoline code that will replace ours from the last couple of labs (`full-except-asm.o` and `staff-switchto-asm.o`).
-  - The equivalant hashing code.
+  - The equivalent hashing code.
 Both of these will be fairly short.
 The payoff at the end is a simple pre-emptive thread package that works.